AhmedAyman4/Heart-Disease-Prediction/README.md

 - The optimized Random Forest model achieved high accuracy and reliability in predicting heart disease.
 - The Streamlit app provides an intuitive interface for users to input health data and receive predictions.

-## Future Work

-- Integrate additional machine learning models for comparison.
-- Enhance the Streamlit app with more visualizations and insights.
-- Deploy the app to a cloud platform for wider accessibility.

 ## Acknowledgments

 - Dataset sourced from the UCI Machine Learning Repository.